welchbj/ctf/docs/steganography.md

 # Steganography

-Steganography is the art of abusing file formats and encodings to hide data.
-It can make for some interesting CTF problems.

 ## General Tools

 Sometimes, the problem isn't so hard.
 Just running `strings` or `xxd` might get you what you need.